vikasg603/razorpay-typescript/readme.md

 ## Error Handling

-This library comes with the standard way of handling all the erros originated by the razorpay.
+This library comes with the standard way of handling all the errors originated by the Razorpay.
-The Error object comes with following keys and value
+The Error object comes with the following keys and value

  1. message:
-	 1. "Missing Parameter" : If any mandatory key is missing
+	 1. "Missing parameter": If any mandatory key is missing
-	 2. "API Error" : When the Error is came from the API
+	 2. "API Error": When the Error comes from the API
  2. statusCode:
-	 1. -1 : When Missing Parameter
+	 1. -1: When Missing parameter
-	 2. Http Error code in all other cases
+	 2. HTTP Error code in all other cases
 3. error:
-	1. This is a object which contains the error message came from the razorpay api
+	1. This is an object which contains the error message that came from the Razorpay API
-	2. On the case of missing parameter it will be {message: 'paramter which is missing'}
+	2. In the case of Missing parameter, it will be {message: 'parameter which is missing'}

 ---